 What’s more challenging for cement plants is how compliance is calculated: with the MACT (Maximum Achievable Control Technology) approach, which sets compliance limits in line with the top 12% of plants.
 Plant compliance is calculated not at a given moment, but on a 30-day rolling average.

 Prior to NESHAP, plants had to prove their compliance based on annual tests.
 The MACT approach to setting the new limit at the average of the best 12% is a significant change.
 What makes the change even more challenging are plants having to now prove their compliance on a continuous 30-day rolling average.

 This is why cement producers around the globe trust GORE® Filter Bags.
 Once installed, our bags remain reliable, providing unconstrained operations while keeping plants comfortably and continuously compliant.
 In addition, Gore’s system approach to filtration process optimization includes our technical support for the lifetime of the filter bags.

 As industry and baghouse needs have evolved, Gore has introduced new developments in filtration technology that deliver industry-leading performance and reliability.
-New products include our GORE® Low Emission Filter Bags, which are seam-taped to block emissions, ensuring cement plants meet NESHAP and other regulations.
+Gore’s latest innovation - GORE® LOW DRAG™ Filter Bags - allow cement plants to meet emission standards and increase throughput while reducing cost.
+GORE® Low Emission Filter Bags are seam-taped to block emissions, ensuring cement plants meet NESHAP and other regulations.
 GORE® DeNOx Catalytic Filter Bags are designed to destroy NOx and NH3 at levels similar to an SRC tower, but at a much lower investment cost.
-GORE® LOW DRAG™ Filter Bags are proven to increase throughput by promoting greater airflow.
 The GORE® Mercury Control System (GMCS) is a unique fixed sorbent system for capturing elemental and oxidized gas phase mercury from flue gas streams and reduces SO2 concentrations.

 The three key filtration factors